Edina, Minnesota

 Edina (/iːˈdaɪnə/ ee-DY-nə, /ɪˈdaɪnə/ ih-DY-nə) is a city in Hennepin County, Minnesota, United States and a first-ring suburb of Minneapolis.
 The population was 53,494 at the 2020 census, making it the 18th most populous city in Minnesota.

 Edina began as a small farming and milling community along Minnehaha Creek in the 1860s and became one of Minneapolis's first incorporated suburbs in 1888.
 After years of being a streetcar suburb, Edina saw expanded development as a car-centric suburb in the 1950s and 1960s.

-Several major corporations, including Dairy Queen, Great Clips, Edina Realty, and Caribou Coffee, have headquarters in Edina, and the city today is known for its shopping, parks, and high quality of life.
-Edina also plays host to the nation's oldest indoor mall, the Southdale Center.
+The city is known for its shopping, parks, and high quality of life and also has the nation's oldest indoor mall, the Southdale Center.

 History

 Settlement

 Edina began as part of Richfield Township, Minnesota.
 By the 1870s, 17 families, most of them immigrating as a result of the Great Famine of Ireland, had come to Minnesota and claimed land in the southwest section of what was then Richfield Township.
 They were followed by settlers from New England and Germany, who claimed additional land near Minnehaha Creek.
-The Baird and Grimes neighborhoods (which are both listed on the National Register of Historic Places) and the Country Club District (then known as Waterville Mills) in the northeast part of Edina were among the first areas to be established.
+The Baird and Grimes neighborhoods (both listed on the National Register of Historic Places) and the Country Club District (then known as Waterville Mills) in northeastern Edina were among the first areas to be established.
 The area then known as the Cahill Settlement, at West 70th Street and Cahill Road, was also an early community center and the home of Cahill School.

-In 1888, the residents of the township held a meeting to consider founding a new village, thus separating themselves from Richfield Township.
-The idea was favorably accepted by those within the community and a committee was established to oversee the transition.
+In 1888, the township's residents held a meeting to consider founding a new village, thus separating themselves from Richfield Township.
+The idea was accepted and a committee was established to oversee the transition.

 Naming

-After the decision was made to form a new village, a debate ensued regarding the naming of the new village.
-Several town meetings were held in the Minnehaha Grange Hall, during which the names Hennepin Park, Westfield and Edina were suggested.
+After the decision was made to form a new village, debate ensued about the new village's name.
+Several town meetings were held in the Minnehaha Grange Hall, during which the names Hennepin Park, Westfield, and Edina were suggested.
 Minutes taken by Henry F. Brown, a farmer and future owner (1889) of the Edina Mill, are summarized as follows:

-At the next meeting, the name Edina was finally chosen with a vote of 47 for and 42 against.
+At the next meeting, the name Edina was chosen with a vote of 47 for and 42 against.

-There has been a prevailing myth about the decision to name the new village Edina, which states that two opposing communities—the Irish Cahill community and the Scottish Mill community—fought about whether to give the community an Irish name (Killarney Lakes) or a Scottish name (Edina).
-The 1860 census, however, indicates that there were no Scottish people in Edina in 1860, and only a couple were present at the time of Edina's founding (1888).
+A prevailing myth about the decision to name the new village Edina is that two opposing communities—the Irish Cahill community and the Scottish Mill community—fought about whether to give the community an Irish name (Killarney Lakes) or a Scottish one (Edina).
+But the 1860 census indicates that there were no Scottish people in Edina in 1860, and only a couple were present at the time of Edina's founding (1888).